mare-imbrium/umbra/README.md

 At the time of writing (v 0.1.1), `pack` no longer calls `repaint`.
 It may do so in the future, if found to always happen.

+Form registers only one event `:RESIZE` which is triggered when the window is resized.
+You may use this to recalculate widgets.
+For example:

+    @form.bind(:RESIZE) {  resize }   ## resize is a user-defined method that recalculates positions and dimensions

 #### Traversal

 Traversal between focusable objects may be done using the TAB or Backtab keys.
 Arrow keys also work.

+### Widget

+Widget is the common superclass of all user-interface controls.
+It is never instantiated directly.

+It's properties include:

+- `text` - text related to a button, field, label, textbox, etc. May be changed at any time, and will immediately reflect
+- `row`  - vertical position on screen (0 to FFI::NCurses.LINES-1).
+Can be negative for relative position.
+- `col`  - horizontal position on screen (0 to FFI::NCurses.COLS-1)
+- `width` - defaults to length of `text` but can be larger or smaller.
+Can be negative.
+- `height` - Height of multiline widgets or boxes.
+Can be negative.
+- `color_pair` - Combination of foreground and background color. see details for creating colors.
+- `attr` : maybe `BOLD` , `NORMAL` , `REVERSE` or `UNDERLINE`
+- `highlight_color_pair` - color pair to use when the widget gets focus
+- `highlight_attr` - attribute to use when the widget gets focus
+- `focusable` - whether the widget may take focus.
+- `visible` - whether the widget is visible.
+- `state` - :NORMAL or :HIGHLIGHTED.
+Highlighted refers to focussed.

+If `row` is negative, then the position will be recalculated whenever the window is resized.
+Similarly, if `width` and `height` are negative, then the width is stretched to the end of the window.
+If the window is resized, this will be recalculated.
+This enables some simple resizing and placing of screen components.
+For complex resizing and repositioning the Form's `:RESIZE` event should be used.

 ### Creating a Label